SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 *Yea, I can do that.
 I hope.*

-As I lay their, an idea comes to me.
+As I lay there, an idea comes to me.

 *Maybe I could practice by kissing her cheek when she is asleep?*